Qite/Umbraco-Inception/README.md

 ##It goes one step further

 If you read the section on converterType carefully you'll notice that we convert both ways.
-This means that if for some reason you're I don't know inside an ApiController and you made a changes to your model.
+This means that you can make a change to your model and save it back to Umbraco.
 You can call it's inherited method Persist.

 ```csharp